Energy

 As the sector has developed, there is now a clear differentiation between wave and tidal industries.
 Although our tidal sector is still developing, we have begun to see the consolidation of a number of leading firms together with a growing convergence in technology design.

-Read more about the successes in our region in Marine Energy - key steps to maintaining a Great British success story.
+Read more about the significant development of the marine energy sector in our region in Marine Energy - key steps to maintaining a Great British success story (published in 2016).

 As the sector has evolved, so too has EMEC, with the provision of their nursery sites to allow new technologies to test, at reduced scale.
-Over the last decade the centre has accumulated a wealth of knowledge alongside a vast repository of wave and tidal data.
-This has been made available to developers and the broader research community to allow a structured approach to development including common standards for performance assessment and coordinating research leading ultimately to full-scale testing at sea.
-It has has seen more than a decade of world leading innovation – from projects looking at EMEC’s subsea cables to the generation of hydrogen at their test sites.
+Over the last two decades the centre has accumulated a wealth of knowledge alongside a vast repository of wave and tidal data.
+This has been made available to developers and the broader research community to allow a structured approach to development including common standards for performance assessment and co-ordinating research leading ultimately to full-scale testing at sea.
+Since its inception in 2003, it has seen world leading innovation – from projects looking at EMEC’s subsea cables to the generation of hydrogen at their test sites.

 Find out more on the EMEC website.

 Nova Innovation Ltd has taken a different approach, developing smaller scale devices.
 The company deployed its first tidal turbine in April 2014 in the Bluemull Sound in Shetland – the 30kW Nova 30.
 This was followed with the installation of three Nova M100kW turbines, again in the Bluemull Sound and exporting power to the Shetland grid.
-This project is the world’s first community scale tidal array.
-The Shetland Tidal Array is a joint enterprise between Nova Innovation (Scotland) and ELSA (Belgium).
-The Nova M100 tidal turbine is a next generation device, which builds on the successful design, manufacture, testing and deployment of their 30kW Nova 30 device.
-The Nova M100 is three times more powerful than the Nova30 but it is only twice the cost.
+A further 2 xtwo M100kW machines were deployed in January 2023 , This project is the world’s first community- scale tidal array.
+Nova’s tidal machines exports power to the local grid in Shetland, as well as powering the world’s first tidal powered Electric Vehicle (EV) charger.

 Find out more about Nova Innovation.